Azure/blockchain-supply-chain-solution/azure-deployment/README.md

 * `gitOiBranch`: The used branch of the Office Integration repository.
 Default value: `master`

 ## Running the script
-To deploy the environment in Azure, make sure you have the pre-requisites listed in the beginning of this document, and make sure you set the needed deployment parameters in the `deploy.conf` file, and then follow these steps:
+To deploy the solution in Azure, make sure you have the pre-requisites listed in the beginning of this document, and make sure you set the required deployment parameters in the `deploy.conf` file, and then follow these steps:
 1. Open PowerShell.

 2. Login to Azure using the following command in the PowerShell command line: